Confoederatio/Eoscala-Velkscala/README.md

 **Data Availability.**

 Some input data has been omitted due to GitHub LFS limits; static development images are available upon request.
-In addition, the following variables have been modelled internally but have not yet been released, pending detailed methodology publications.
+Similarly, the following variables have been modelled internally but have not yet been released, pending detailed methodology publications.
+Please ask a CRD member if you require them in the meantime.

 - `GDP_nominal`: GDP (nominal)
 - `GDP_pc`: GDP per capita (nominal)